Online Ministry Management Program

 Asbury University has had a longstanding relationship with the Salvation Army, having for many decades shared a Wesleyan heritage with numerous faculty members and a great many students.
 Asbury University faculty and administrators have developed an Adult Professional Studies program using distance learning and online courses in conjunction with the Salvation Army Eastern Territory School for Officer Training based in New York.
 Open only to select students who have completed the SA Officer Training Degree, this Adult Professional Studies program is delivered by Asbury faculty through a combination of online courses and face-to-face intensive courses (some intensives taught at the Wilmore campus and others at the SA headquarters in New York).
 The program builds on the Salvation Army student‘s Associate of Applied Science degree, and is delivered to cohorts of Army students over a five year cycle.

 Distinguishing Online Program Features

-As a SACS accredited, top five ranked Regional College (South) by US News and World Report, the program combines distinguished academics and unique, real world applications.
+As a SACSCOC accredited, top five ranked Regional College (South) by US News and World Report, the program combines distinguished academics and unique, real world applications.
 The program includes a distinct emphasis in ministry management, and introduces theory and practice that are relevant to a wide range of business and ministry-related fields.
 Twenty-first century leadership concepts are contextualized through a focus on application to real-world situations and real-ministry contexts.
 Students interact with faculty who bring expertise and experience in related fields to the learning environment.
 Students also engage each other in a community of learning that is represented by unique professional and personal experiences.